longjl1/Time-to-mato/docs/devlog.md

 - [2025-08-19] logged another pass on night mode, modal task creation, and making the timer feel stable even with longer task text.

 - [2025-08-30] logged another pass on night mode, modal task creation, and making the timer feel stable even with longer task text.

+- [2025-09-09] logged another pass on night mode, modal task creation, and making the timer feel stable even with longer task text.